cosbeyr/Data-Dilemmas/week-two/notes1.md

 - people have more accounts and more computer power (for cracking passwords)
 - guidelines: 8+ characters, random, upper-/lower-case, digits, ...
     - improve security but reduce usability
-- usability approach goal: validate that they access only resources th ey have permissions to use
+- usability approach goal: validate that they access only resources they have permissions to use
-    - passwords, passphrases, PINs, graphical authentificaion, biometr ics, secure tokens
+    - passwords, passphrases, PINs, graphical authentificaion, biometrics, secure tokens

 **passphrases** - Sigmund Porter (1982); use sequences of words to authenticate users; more usable == more memorable, more secure == longer, more key space

 **pass-algorithms** - James Haskett (1984); password would change for each login but pass-algorithm would remain (e.g. type next letter for each in given prompt)

-**password advice** - Ben and Marthalee Barton (1984); provided different ways to aid in passwordy selection; ways to convert a sentence or expression to a strong password
+**password advice** - Ben and Marthalee Barton (1984); provided different ways to aid in password selection; ways to convert a sentence or expression to a strong password

 **cognitive passwords** - give the user a series of questions that are easier for them to answer than for others; not for high-security == people close to the user can guess